 Step 3 – Position the greenery onto the wreath ring.

-Continue to do this with additional foliage until the whole wreath ring is covered with greenery and securely attached with floral wire.
-When you get to the last piece of greenery, lift the first set of greenery back, tucking the ends of your last bunch underneath.
-Then, wrap the wreath a couple more times with the wire to secure it and cut the end of the wire.
+For the last piece of greenery, lift the first set back, tuck the ends of the last bunch underneath, wrap the wreath a few more times with wire to secure it, and then cut the wire.

 Step 4 – Add your decorative accent pieces to the natural wreath.

-Continue to do this with each piece of accent foliage.
-Make sure each style of foliage is evenly spaced around the wreath, so it looks natural and streamlined.
-Continue with adding more until you are happy with the look.
+Repeat this process for each accent foliage piece.
+Ensure that each style of foliage is evenly spaced around the wreath, creating a natural and balanced appearance.
+Keep adding more until you achieve the desired festive look.

-Step 5 – Step back and inspect your creative wreath.
+Step 5 – Step back and inspect your wreath.

 Step 6 – Hang the wreath.

-I used a dollar store hook to hook to hang it over the front door.
-However, you can wrap a piece of ribbon through the wreath and make a loop.
-This will create the hook to be able to hang the traditional Christmas wreath.
+I opted for a simple solution by using a dollar store hook to hang my wreath over the front door.
+Alternatively, you can take a piece of ribbon, loop it through the wreath, and create a makeshift hook for hanging your traditional Christmas wreath.

 How long will the wreath last?

-If the live greens are displayed indoors, you will need to ensure that you bring a light mist to the wreath every couple of days to prevent it from drying out.
-To prolong the life of any greenery, spritz it with water regularly and display it in a cool place.
+For indoor display, it’s essential to mist the wreath lightly every few days to prevent it from drying out.
+To preserve the freshness of any greenery, regular spritzing with water is advised, and it’s advisable to keep it in a cool location.

 Conclusion

 I hope you enjoyed this simple project.
-Now that you have experienced just how easy it is to make your own DIY Christmas Wreath, I’m sure this will become a new holiday tradition and staple next year.
+Now that you have experienced just how easy it is to make your own DIY Christmas Wreath, I’m sure this will become a new holiday tradition.

 Other posts you might like: